ptypy.utils package¶

 - ptypy.utils.plot_utils.rmphaseramp(a, weight=None, return_phaseramp=False)¶

-Attempts to remove the phase ramp in a two-dimensional complex array
+- Attempts to remove the phase ramp in a two-dimensional complex array - a.- Parameters

-weight (ndarray, str, optional) – Pass weighting array or use
+- weight (ndarray, str, optional) – Pass weighting array or use - 'abs'for a modulus-weighted phaseramp and- Nonfor no weights.

-for no weights.return_phaseramp (bool, optional) – Use True to get also the phaseramp array
+- return_phaseramp (bool, optional) – Use True to get also the phaseramp array - p.

 - Returns